BUYING PROPERTIES IN MENORCA

 What happens about the water and electric bills?

 Once the property has been signed over at the Notary, it is possible for the water and electric to be changed into the new name.
-This can be arranged by the Estate Agents and is normally set up as a direct debit.
+This is organised by the lawyer and is normally set up as a direct debit.
 The same applies for telephone, gas and community fees where applicable.

 SELLING PROPERTIES IN MENORCA